 Understanding Primary, Alias (or Parked), Addon and Sub domains

 We understand that the types of domains can be confusing.
-This article will help you understand the difference between all the domain options and assist you in assigning additional websites/domain names to your cPanel account - whether that’s a Subdomain, Addon or Alias/Parked domains.
+This article will help you understand the difference between all the domain options and assist you in adding additional websites/domain names to your cPanel account - whether that’s a Subdomain, Addon or Alias (previously called Parked) domain.

 Can host a unique website